fastenhealth/docs/BETA.md

 Some providers (such as Cerner) may take a long time to sync, as their sandbox accounts have lots of test data.
 Please be patient.

+### Testing Manual Bundle Upload

+If you'd like to test the manual bundle upload, you can use data provided by the [Synthea](https://synthetichealth.github.io/synthea-sample-data/downloads/synthea_sample_data_fhir_r4_sep2019.zip) project to test.
+Just extract the downloaded`zip` file, and upload one of the many `json`  files.

 ## Feedback

 If you notice any (non-obvious) issues with Fasten, please feel free to open an issue on Github.